History of communism: Maoism and the Cultural Revolution in China

 The propaganda oil painting of Mao during the Cultural Revolution (1967).

 The Cultural Revolution was an upheaval that targeted intellectuals and party leaders from 1966 through 1976.
 Mao's goal was to purify communism by removing pro-capitalists and traditionalists by imposing Maoist orthodoxy within the Chinese Communist Party.
 The movement paralyzed China politically and weakened the country economically, culturally and intellectually for years.
 Millions of people were accused, humiliated, stripped of power and either imprisoned, killed or most often sent to work as farm laborers.
 Mao insisted that these he labelled revisionists be removed through violent class struggle.
 The two most prominent militants were Marshall Lin Biao of the army and Mao's wife Jiang Qing.
 China's youth responded to Mao's appeal by forming Red Guard groups around the country.
 The movement spread into the military, urban workers and the Communist Party leadership itself.
 It resulted in widespread factional struggles in all walks of life.
 In the top leadership, it led to a mass purge of senior officials who were accused of taking a "capitalist road", most notably Liu Shaoqi and Deng Xiaoping.
 During the same period, Mao's personality cult grew to immense proportions.
 After Mao's death in 1976, the survivors were rehabilitated and many returned to power.

+Many New Left thinkers in the United States were influenced by the Vietnam War and the Chinese Cultural Revolution.
+Some in the U.S. New Left argued that since the Soviet Union could no longer be considered the world center for proletarian revolution, new revolutionary Communist thinkers had to be substituted in its place, such as Mao Zedong, Ho Chi Minh and Fidel Castro.
+Todd Gitlin in The Whole World Is Watching in describing the movement's influences stated, "The New Left, again, refused the self-discipline of explicit programmatic statement until too late—until, that is, the Marxist–Leninist sects filled the vacuum with dogmas, with clarity on the cheap."